 Despicable Me/Minions: Leveled Reader Bindup

-Revisit your favorite moments from Minions, Despicable Me, Despicable Me 2, and Despicable Me 3 in this joyous hardcover bindup of five leveled readers that includes a poster!
+Revisit your favorite moments from Minions, Despicable Me, Despicable Me 2, and Despicable Me 3 in this joyous bindup of five leveled readers!

 Premiering July 3, 2020, Minions: The Rise of Gru, the highly anticipated sequel to the 2015 box-office hit, will feature more Minion mischief.